jordancheah/Kafka-Java-Producer-Consumer/README.md

 # Kafka-Java-Producer-Consumer

-## Kafka Producer
+This program illustrates how to create Kafka Producer and Kafka Consumer in Java.

-Kafka Producer Group in Java with the following characteristics:
+Kafka Producer Group:
 * Reads and sends the playing_cards_datetime.tsv dataset
 * Connects to localhost:9092
 * Sends messages on my_topic, with key = my_key
 * Sends all messages as Strings

-## Kafka Consumer
-Kafka Consumer Group in Java with the following characteristics:
+Kafka Consumer Group:
 * Consumes messages sent on my_topic
 * Connects to ZooKeeper on localhost
 * Consumes all data as Strings